 Another waterkeeper, Krissy Kasserman of Youghiogheny Riverkeeper, also in Pennsylvania, said she had to bring the state of the deterioration of the bridges she observed to her local officials, who were previously unaware of the potential problem.

-As far as state oversight goes, Lipscomb said Schumer provided Riverkeeper with a letter from a railroad operator to the state DOT simply saying that all its bridges were found to be safe.
+As far as state oversight goes, Lipscomb said Schumer provided Riverkeeper with a letter from a railroad operator to the state Department of Transportation simply saying that all its bridges were found to be safe.
 No further action was taken, according to Freedom of Information Act requests made by the group.

 “Do 18-wheeler truckers on our highways get to self-inspect their trucks?
 Do any of you … get to inspect your own cars?
 If you have work done in your home, don’t you have to run it by an electrical inspector?
 Of course,” Lipscomb said.
 “And that’s done because we’re trying to protect society from failures.
 That’s missing with rail bridge inspections.
 It’s … completely unacceptable that the rail industry gets to inspect its own infrastructure while moving cargo that is of such enormous risk to American citizens and the environment.”